Tatum (44) bests Curry (47), Celtics beat Warriors 119-114 - WTMJ

 Warriors: Curry had 22 in the first half and 16 in the third quarter. … F Kelly Oubre missed his fifth straight game.
 He is day-to-day with a wrist injury.

-Celtics: Jabari Parker made his Celtics debut. … Tatum scored 23 in the first half on 9-for-12 shooting. … Jaylen Brown missed the game with a non-COVID illness.
+Celtics: Jabari Parker made his Celtics debut.
+He had 11 points and four rebounds in 15:45. … Tatum scored 23 in the first half on 9-for-12 shooting. … Jaylen Brown missed the game with a non-COVID illness.

 RUNNING TIME